10 Best Indoor Plants for Health: Wellbeing and Why

 One particular study by the Journal of Physiological Anthropology describes how houseplants not only give us that glorious relaxing feeling of being surrounded by nature but also actively reduce autonomic nervous system activity.

-Reducing this activity means that hormones such as cortisol will increase resulting in higher stress levels.
+Reducing this activity means that hormones likely to increase stress such as cortisol will be suppressed.

-The same study went on to say plants can also lower what’s known as ‘diastolic blood pressure’, this is the pressure on the walls of your arteries when your heart beats.
+The same study went on to say plants can also lower what’s known as ‘diastolic blood pressure’, this is essentially the pressure on the walls of your arteries when your heartbeats.

 “The same study went on to say plants can also lower what’s known as ‘diastolic blood pressure’